© P.Biro/Handicap International Belgium

-In 1982, Handicap International’s story began with a commitment made by a group of French doctors to help disabled Cambodian refugees living in the vast Khao I Dang camp across the border in Thailand.
-With no other support available, these doctors began fitting prosthetic limbs and orthoses for those in need.
-Most of the amputees living in the camp were victims of landmines.
-As the organisation grew, so did its fight against these weapons, a fight which led to the creation of the International Campaign to Ban Landmines and eventually the Ottawa Mine Ban Treaty.
+In 1982 Handicap International’s story began in a commitment made by a group of French doctors to help disabled Cambodian refugees living in the vast Khao I Dang refugee camp across the border in northern Thailand.
+With no other support available these doctors began fitting prosthetic limbs and orthoses for those in need.
+Most of the amputees living in the camp were victims of landmines and as the organisation grew so did the fight against these weapons, a fight which, led to the founding of the International Campaign to Ban Landmines and eventually the Ottawa Mine Ban Treaty.

-Few countries are as contaminated by landmines and other explosive weapons as Cambodia.
-Mines were laid by the Khmer Rouge regime, other armed groups and subsequent governments, and 26 million submunitions were dropped over Cambodia during the Vietnam war.
+Mines planted by the Khmer Rouge regime, other armed groups and subsequent governments as well as 26 million cluster munitions dropped over Cambodia during the Vietnam war has left Cambodia as one of the most contaminated countries in the world.
 In 2010 it was estimated that at least 715 square kilometres of land was still mined and there were approximately 5.8 million unexploded weapons contaminating ground.
-At the Kampong Cham rehabilitation centre, which is supported by Handicap International, one in five of the patients seen in 2011 were the victims of landmines or other explosive weapons.
-Road traffic accidents are also a major cause of disability and the number of accidents has risen in recent years.
+At the Kampong Cham rehabilitation centre, which is supported by Handicap International one on five of the patients seen in 2011 were the victims of landmines or other explosive weapons.
+Road traffic accidents are also a major cause of disability and the number of accidents has risen by 10% in recent years.